SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/avalon/avalonmm.rst

 Configuration and instanciation
 -------------------------------

 The ``AvalonMM`` Bundle has a construction argument ``AvalonMMConfig``.
 Because of the flexible nature of the Avalon bus, the ``AvalonMMConfig`` as many configuration elements.
-For more information the Avalon spec could be find here : https://www.intel.com/content/www/us/en/docs/programmable/683091/22-3/introduction-to-the-interface-specifications.html.
+For more information the Avalon spec could be find on the intel website.

 .. code-block:: scala